 Hi there – welcome to Lorikeet Lane.
-My name is Evie and I live here with my husband Mr P, my hound Angus (Sebastian) and Feisty Fergie who recently transitioned -the cockatiel formerly known as Fergus (oops).
-In a few days we become home to 4 baby hens – so I’ll be asking for some inspired names for them too.
+My name is Evie and I live here with my husband Mr P, my rescue hound Angus (formerly known by the RSPCA as Sebastian) and Feisty Fergie the cockatiel formerly known as Fergus (oops).
+We also have 4 crazy hens, Daisy, Maisie, Maggie-May and Millie.

-Between us (Mr P and myself) we have 3 grown-up kids who have already flown the nest.
+Between us (Mr P and myself) we have 3 grown-up kids who flew the coop many years ago.
 Mr P can be found gallivanting in the Middle East/India and South Africa (sorry working) when he’s not desk-bound in North Sydney.
 He works for a software company (which is actually where we met many moons ago).
-Me – well I’m an author, ghostwriter, feature writer (OK – I write stuff …) which I combine with a ‘healing’ practice on our property here on the NSW, Central Coast, Australia.
+Me – well I’m an author, ghostwriter, feature writer and mentor (OK- I write all the things …lol ).
+I combine this with a healing and spiritual practice on our property here on the NSW, Central Coast, Australia.

 I guess this is a lifestyle blog (if you want to call it that) but it started life as a visual diary for my friends and family back in Scotland (Aye – that’s right – I’m Scottish – and a proud Scot at that).
 Facebook only goes so far and I really wanted to share my life with my nearest and dearest.
 Apart from anything else – they probably wouldn’t believe a girl who was terrified of spiders was now living alongside some of Australia’s deadliest critters – so I had to provide the evidence.